reka-ai/reka-sdk-python/README.md

 )
 ```

-or for multimodality you can do
+or for multimodality you can do the following:

 ```python
 client.chat.create(